 The episode gives us a glimpse of the future where it wouldn’t be weird for us to talk to our devices.
 What was once just a fad and a buzzword has become a reality today; our world is slowly turning into a sci-fi movie that we’ve always fantasized about.
 The availability of high-speed internet has made it possible for every device to be connected to the internet.
 From cellphones to washing machines and even to your simple toaster, household items have the ability to become “smart.”
 Imagine your clock sending a notification to your coffee maker to start brewing coffee as soon as you are up.
 Around 64 billion devices will be connected to the internet by 2025.

-The world of smart devices is not only changing every aspect of our lives, it also spells good news for businesses that are leveraging them to reduce their costs and to improve efficiency.
+The world of smart devices is not only changing every aspect of our lives, but it also spells good news for businesses that are leveraging them to reduce their costs and to improve efficiency.
 General Electric has developed a software called Predix that uses data from smart machines, combines it with traditional data and then predicts maintenance needs.
 Rolls Royce has also equipped its engines with intelligent sensors.
 The data from these sensors is combined with traffic control operations to ensure smoother flight operations.

 IoT is also changing marketers’ approaches to businesses as it has equipped them with unprecedented amounts of data that can be utilized to reach their target audience in a more personalized and effective manner